 Put in paths so you have somewhere to stand. (roots will still grow under, don’t worry).
 Be realistic in what you can fit.
 Crops get big!
 Tomato plants can grow to the size of a city trashcan.
 Cucumbers sprawl.

 Support equipment is best put in at the same time to get ahead of chores.
 Some extra items might be found behind the sheds to the right.
 Add corner posts if you can, before things are planted.

 Some of the plots already have stakes in the corners to prevent hoses being dragged across them.
 Please be respectful of others’ gardens when dragging hoses!
 Coil hose and turn off water when you are finished.

 Nimmo Community Garden provides straw bales and newspaper to mulch your bed to minimize weed growth.
 Straw should be available April 15.

-Mulch!
-Bags of lawn clippings, pine straw, hay, whatever you choose, put it on thick.
+Other options are lawn clippings, pine straw, hay, whatever you choose, put it on thick.
 We require all plot renters to mulch their plot to keep weeds, pests and disease under control.

-Sweep away dirt from the paths.
-We paid a lot of money for these paths.
-Please help care for them by not leaving dirt and weeds to take hold in the cracks.
+Sweep dirt away from the paths.
+Please care for the pavers by not leaving dirt and weeds to take hold in the cracks.
 Keep the inner perimeter of your plot weeded/mulched too.